Hunting & Trapping

-Three during all combined seasons.
+Three per hunter during all combined seasons.
 One of the three must have at least 4 antler points 1” or longer on one antler (except for Barbour County).
-A point is an antler projection of at least one inch in length from base to tip.
+A point is defined as an antler projection of at least one inch in length from base to tip.
 Main beam tip shall be counted as a point regardless of length.

 - Barbour County Antler Restriction – white-tailed deer bucks must have a minimum of three points on one side, (except on the statewide special youth deer hunting dates during which any antlered buck may be taken).

 - Wildlife Management Area (WMA) Bonus Buck – One per hunter during all combined seasons will be allowed to be harvested from a select collection of WMA’s on specific hunt dates depicted on the WMA map permits that will not count towards the hunter’s State 3 buck limit.
-Must be validated by WFF personnel.
+Must be validated at WMA check station by WFF personnel.

-During the Unantlered Deer Gun, Special Muzzleloader, Bow and Arrow, Spear, and Special Youth (under 16) Seasons, one unantlered deer may be taken per day in addition to one antlered buck per day.
+During the Unantlered Deer Gun, Special Muzzleloader, Bow and Arrow and Special Youth (under 16) Seasons, one unantlered deer may be taken per day in addition to one antlered buck per day.
 See Special Exception #3 for selected areas with one deer per day limit on U.S. Forest Service Lands.

 If notes 1, 2, or 3 appear by the county listed, see the special exceptions on Deer Seasons & Bag Limits.
 Note (1) relates to dog deer hunting.
 Note (2) relates to U.S. Corp of Engineers Lands.
 Note (3) relates to U.S. Forest Service Lands.